Insights > Helping Develop the Workforce of the Future

 “Entergy Louisiana is proud to support initiatives that help students do extraordinary things and prepare them for their future careers.
 Companies like ours will be looking to the next generation of innovators to help with the evolution of the energy grid,” Phillip May, president and CEO of Entergy Louisiana, said.

-“The Entergy Capstone Design Classroom will help lay the foundation for developing tomorrow’s engineers.
-Engineers with an incredible spirit that see things and know they can make them better,” May added.
+“The Entergy Capstone Design Classroom will help lay the foundation for developing tomorrow’s engineers - engineers with an incredible spirit that see things and know they can make them better,” May said.